MarioFigueiraP/ShinyAppSpatialModelFeedback/README.md

 The INLA package installation could give some problems or errors[^1], in such case it is desirable to visit the [INLA home page](https://www.r-inla.org/), where the installation is explained in some detail and many FAQ are answered.

 [^1]: As far as I know, errors might occur in the intallation process or after using some of its functions, e. g. if we install the default stable version of INLA in Linux Mint 18.2 Sonya we might not be able to solve spatial models or even simulate a spatial effect through <code>inla.qsample()</code> function.
-The only way I have managed to get INLA to work on Linux Mint 18.2 Sonya was by installing an alternative binary build, specifically using the function <code>  inla.binary.install(os="CentOS Linux-7")</code> over the default installation.
+The only way I have managed to get INLA working on Linux Mint 18.2 Sonya was by installing an alternative binary build, specifically using the function <code>  inla.binary.install(os="CentOS Linux-7")</code> over the default installation.

 <h1> Main application sections </h1>